Ksisung/ksisung/README.md

 - 🌱 Learning Wix Answers and Wix Bookings
 - 💬 Ask me about inkFrog Classic, InkFrog Open, Shipsaver, Highwire, Shopify, BigCommerce and Amazon
 - 📫 Reach me: <a href="https://www.facebook.com/kristasisung">Facebook</a> or kristasisung@gmail.com
-- 🤔 Looking for collaborations on building a virtual Renaissance design/art community
+- 🤔 Looking for collaboration on building a virtual Renaissance design/art community
 - ⚡ Fun fact: I can say the alphabet backwards suuuuper fast

 <!--